 There’s a sensory wall (provided by Damar), located in Center Field Plaza, that helps those with anxiety, PTSD, ADD, autism, brain injuries, Down syndrome, and more.

 Lawn Seating with Kids

-Not only can you bring your own food when seated on the lawn at Victory Field, you can bring a blanket to sit on.
-Chairs, umbrellas and tents are not allowed.
+Not only can you bring your own food when seated on the lawn at Victory Field, but you can also bring a blanket to sit on.
+Chairs, umbrellas, and tents are not allowed.
 Our children are very young and so full of energy.
-Many of my best memories are attending Indians games and letting them toddle around with kids they meet.
+Many of my best memories are attending Indianapolis Indians baseball games and letting them toddle around with kids they meet.
 If it has been wet and rainy the days leading up to the game, consider bringing plastic trash bags or waterproof blankets to put under your picnic blanket.

 Seats in the Shade at Indians Baseball Games

-Home games in Indianapolis run April through August.
+Home games in Indianapolis run from April through August.
 We hope to see you there!

 2023 Indianapolis Indians Home Game ScheduleNo Events